V4Fire/Client/src/core/component/decorators/component/README.md

 ### [root = `false`]

-If true, then the component is registered as the root component.
+If set to true, the component is registered as the root component.
-The root component is the top of components hierarchy, i.e. it contains all components in our application.
+The root component sits at the top of the component hierarchy and contains all components in the application.

-All components, even the root component, have a link to the root component.
+By default, all components have a link to the root component.
-This parameter can be inherited from the parent component.
+This parameter may be inherited from the parent component.

 ```typescript
 import iStaticPage, { component } from 'components/super/i-static-page/i-static-page';